fiddien/clear-metric/README.md

 mv env/Lib/site-packages/amrlib/data/model_parse_spring-v0_1_0 env/Lib/site-packages/amrlib/data/model_stog
 ```

+### Prepare the syntactic parser model (spaCy)

-Download the spacy model.
+Download the spaCy model.
 ```
 python -m spacy download en_core_web_sm
 ```

+## Using the script

+Run the script to score sentences using the metrics.
+You can input the sentence through the command itself or from a text file.

-Run the script.
-Separate the sentences using `<sep>`.
+To input sentences through the command, use the `-s` flag and separate different sentences using `<sep>`.
 ```
 python main.py -s "Yellow is blue.<sep>Blue befriends green."
 ```

-Read from a file, separete the sentences by a newline.
-Output the results into another file.
+To read the sentences from a file, use the `-i` flag.
+Different sentences should be separated by a newline.
+Output the results into another file by using the `-o` flag.
 ```
 python main.py -i example_sentences.txt -o example_results.txt
 ```

 ## To Do
+- [ ] Implement batching for both the AMR parsing and syntactic parsing.
 - [ ] Implement the "abstract" part of the 3rd principle.
 - [ ] Create an XML or JSON format of the output.